RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

      involves configuring the URLs for [Snapshot Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#snapshot-file), [Delta Files](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#delta-file), and the [Update Notification File](../RIPE-Database-Mirror/Near-Real-Time-Mirroring-v4/#update-notification-file).
      Ensure that IRRd is set up to server these files over HTTPS.
    ```
-   # NRTMv4 specific settings for the EXAMPLE database
+   # NRTMv4 specific settings for the RIPE database
    nrtm:
       version: 4  # NRTMv4 version
       url: